Memory-Based Optimization Methods for Model-Agnostic Meta-Learning and Personalized Federated Learning: Experiments

 We conduct experiments on four GPUs to mimic the cross-device federated learning setting, where all 50 tasks are distributed to the four GPUs roughly evenly.
-At each round, all four GPUs participate the learning but each GPU only samples a batch of $B'$ tasks from its owned tasks, and we consider two settings and $B'=1, B'=5$.
+At each round, all four GPUs participate in the learning but each GPU only samples a batch of $B'$ tasks from its owned tasks, and we consider two settings $B'=1, B'=5$.
 It means every round a total of $B=4B'$ tasks are sampled for updating.
-We train a neural network with 2 hidden layers with each layer having 40 neurons, and use the relu activation function.
-We use $\alpha=0.001$ and the step size for the considered algorithms is tuned in a range similar as before.
-For Per-FedAvg and LocalMOML, we consider two settings of $H=4$ and $H=10$.
+We train a neural network with 2 hidden layers with each layer having 40 neurons and use the ReLU activation function.
+We use $\alpha=0.001$ and the step size for the considered algorithms is tuned in a range similar to before.
+For all algorithms, we consider two settings of $H=4$ and $H=10$.
 The mini-batch size at every iteration (including the initial one at each round) is set to $5$, that is, $K=5, K_0=5$.
-We tune the $\beta$ in a range $[0.1, 0.9]$, and run a total of $5000$ iterations.
+We tune the $\beta$ in a range $[0.1, 0.9]$, and run a total of $10000$ iterations.
+For pFedMe, we tune its hyperparameter $\lambda = 100$ and set the number of steps to be $50$ to solve the sub-problem accurately enough.
 We evaluate the test accuracy after $5$-shot learning with 10 steps of fine-tuning on the test set.
 The final results are reported in Table~\ref{tab:fed}.
-We can see that the proposed LocalMOML outperforms Per-FedAvg in almost all settings with substantial improvements on the most difficult CIFAR-100 data.
+We can see that the proposed LocalMOML outperforms Per-FedAvg and pFedMe in almost all settings with substantial improvements on the most difficult CIFAR-100 data \footnote{Note that pFedMe has a tunable hyper-parameter $R$: \#steps to solve the inner sub-problem.
+Larger $R$ leads to better performance but higher computation costs (longer running time).
+We choose $R$ to make the running time of pFedMe comparable to that of Per-FedAvg/LocalMOML for a fair comparison.}.